MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Buffalo is a booming city and it's unappreciated.

 Bitcoin is a proxy for speculative fervor.
-He was buillish at the end of 2020.
+He was bullish at the end of 2020.

 He has a feeling you'll be able to buy it below $23,000 again.